alisi1989/Polaris/README.md

 `*.map:` The genetic map file contains the interpolated genetic positions.
 ```

 The output files are now ready for direct use as input file by selscan and/or HaploSweep.
-More specific information on the usage of selscan and/or HaploSweep can be found at https://github.com/szpiech/selscan and https://github.com/ChenHuaLab/HaploSweep, respectively.
+More specific information on the usage of selscan and/or HaploSweep can be found at `https://github.com/szpiech/selscan` and `https://github.com/ChenHuaLab/HaploSweep`, respectively.

 The normalized output files from these programs will serve as input files for Panderas_Plots.
 If users wish to familiarize themselves with Panderas using the example *.hap and *.map files on our GitHub repository, these files must be uncompressed prior to use.

-**Panderas_Plots**
+---

+# Panderas_Plots

-Table of Contents
+**Table of Contents**

 •    Overview
 •    Installation
 •    Requirements